-Wakulla Springs Groundwater Contribution Area
+Wakulla Springs BMAP and Primary Focus Area

-The Wakulla Springs Groundwater Contribution Area, east of the Apalachicola National Forest, has been identified for fee simple or less than fee simple acquisition to provide protection to the groundwater contribution area in Wakulla County.
+Within the Wakulla Springs and Upper Wakulla River BMAP, the Primary Focus Area, east of the Apalachicola National Forest, has been identified for fee simple or less than fee simple acquisition to provide protection to the groundwater contribution area in Wakulla County.
+Properties within this contribution area may be considered as a potential acquisition, especially those properties improving the quality or quantity of water for springs.